syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/js/es5-getting-started.md

 ## Enable Legend

-You can use legend for the 3D chart by setting the `visible` property to true in `legendSettings` object.
+You can use legend for the 3D Chart by setting the `visible` property to true in `legendSettings` object.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}